THE UNIQUENESS OF THE

 3) "If you can't prove something scientifically, it's not true."

-If the scientific method were the only method of proving something, how would you prove you got up this
+If the scientific method were the only method of proving something, how would you prove

-morning?
+honesty is the best policy?
 The scientific method is useful only in proving repeatable events and is not adequate for events in history, or

 past events.
 Another method is needed for proof of historic events:

 The LEGAL-HISTORICAL TEST: Proof based on showing that something is true beyond a